AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 Variables `key`, `data` and `iv` do not need to be mutable, remove `mut` keyword from the associated `let` bindings.
 TODO: more info on `iv` meaning and type (static?);

+### Restricted portability due to the usage of `HOME` environment variable.

+At line 50 the usage of the `HOME` environment variable restrict the program to run correctly only on Linux/Unix/BSD based operating systems as this environment variable is only set by default on those OS.
+Use another environnement variable, and preferably an environnement variable created and set by the program itself.

 ### Program termination and exit code.

 The usage of the `std::process::exit` function, at line 53, is not needed as it is always called as the last statement of the program.